elianaddo/detection/README.md

   --confidence          Confidence of the model (default: 0.4)

-  --norma NORMA         Maximum distance between centroids
+  --norma               Maximum distance between centroids

   --Rx RX               X-coordinate of the entry point (percentage) (default: 0.0) --Ry RY               Y-coordinate of the entry point (percentage) (default: 0.0)